-1. The absence of a plus-group, at the maximum age of 30 years, in the population model was of concern because of the relatively low assumed adult natural mortality (0.1).
+- 1. The absence of a plus-group, at the maximum age of 30 years, in the population model was of concern because of the relatively low assumed adult natural mortality (0.1).
 It was possible that the cumulative number of fish aged 31 years or older might be sufficiently large to unduly bias estimates of ratios involving the virgin stock.
-However, when this was checked, for effective spawners, the bias was found to be only 10%, which is inconsequential for the current assessment.

-2. The figures and tables in workshop documents presenting catch-at-age estimates were not adequate for the purpose of checking, by eye, for the presence of consistently strong or weak cohorts.
+However, when this was checked, for effective spawners, the bias was found to be only 10%, which is inconsequential for the current assessment. - 2.
+The figures and tables in workshop documents presenting catch-at-age estimates were not adequate for the purpose of checking, by eye, for the presence of consistently strong or weak cohorts.
 To alleviate the workload of the Assessment Team, a Panel member produced bubble plots of age vs cohort and presented them to the RW.
 By eye, it was difficult to detect any consistently strong or weak cohorts.
 The presentation was ideal, and illustrated the strongly domed selectivity pattern in the main fisheries.
-However, a domed selection pattern reduces the number of times that a cohort is seen in a fishery and this obscures consistent with the highly variable pattern of recruitment estimates in the assessment runs.
+However, a domed selection pattern reduces the number of times that a cohort is seen in a fishery and this obscures consistent strength or weakness.
+That said, it was not obvious that the observed data were entirely consistent with the highly variable pattern of recruitment estimates in the assessment runs.
 There is a case for further investigation of residual patterns for the catch-at-age data to check, amongst other things, that recruitment estimates are being driven by appropriate time series (i.e., not by random fluctuations in abundance times series).